-The CQ WW Contest Committee asks everyone who participates in the contest to submit their log in electronic format by email.
+The CQ WW Contest Committee asks everyone who participates in the contest to submit their log in electronic format.
 Even small logs are very helpful in the log checking process and are greatly appreciated.

 All logs submitted are received by a log processing robot.
-If your log has been submitted correctly, the robot will reply with an e-mail containing a tracking (confirmation) number.
-If there is a problem with your log, the robot will send you an error message containing suggestions for how to fix your log.
+If your log has been submitted correctly, you will receive an e-mail containing a tracking (confirmation) number.
+If there is a problem with your log, the email will contain error messages and suggestions for how to fix your log.
 Read this e-mail carefully.
 Most log submission problems are minor and can be easily corrected.
 Submit your log as many times as needed.
+Each log submission will replace the previous one.
 Once you receive the tracking number, your log has been accepted.

 1) Completely fill out the header information in the Cabrillo file.

 Your contest logging software may do this for you.
 Even so, we recommend that you open the log file with a text editor like Notepad or Wordpad and check that all information is entered in the correct format.
 See the Cabrillo format page for an example log file with explanations of the fields.

 Whatever is recorded in the header of your Cabrillo file is how we will process your entry.

 Check the Cabrillo file header closely before submitting your log.
 Items may have been omitted or may be incomplete.
 If you did not answer all of the questions correctly when you set up the contest in the logging program or have changed your mind about your category, or the operator list has changed and you do not correct these items, the wrong information WILL get posted to the Cabrillo file.

 The only way to change your log entry once the robot has accepted it is for you to submit another log.

 2) Name the Cabrillo log file with the call you used in the contest (e.g., K5ZD.LOG).

 3) Use the Cabrillo LogCheck page to confirm that your log contains all required information.
 Once your log is in the correct format, you can submit it from the web page.